codewizards/r-u-hacking-kubernetes/README.md

 YOUR.MINIKUBE.IP.ADDRESS 	blue.local
 ```

-You can now apply each manifest file with the following syntax (except helm!)
+You can now apply each manifest file with the following syntax (except the files in the helm directory!)

 ```bash
 kubectl apply -f PATH_TO_FILE